 In fact, they could occur at any moment.

-Question: What is the one, primary, personal hope in your life?
+Tell me what you think: What is the one, primary, personal hope in your life?
 To leave a comment, just click here.